Skyb0rg007/sparse/README.md

 ## SparseFn

-The main functor, creates the primitive parser combinators
+The main functor, creates the parser and combinators

-## SparseExtrasFn

-Creates the parser combinators you'd want for most tasks

-## SparseCharExtrasFn
+## SparseCharFn

 Creates combinators for working with character data